 Use ice pack to relax the muscle or use ice to massage to help reduce the deep swelling

 Using a brace centered over the posterior part of your forearm should also help relieve some symptoms of tennis elbow.
 The positive outcome is ensured by the brace helping to rest the muscles and tendons connected to your elbow.
 Just don’t get stuck using it forever….it’s just a band aid.

-The right occupational/physical therapy program is your best chance to get rid of the hand pain and numbness, stop the tennis elbow symptoms from getting worse and avoiding repeated injections, and surgery.
+The right occupational/physical therapy program is your best chance to get rid of the hand pain and numbness, stop the tennis elbow symptoms from getting worse and avoid repeated injections, and surgery.

 Ultimately, occupational/physical therapy treatment is vital for patients suffering from tennis elbow.
 It can help minimize and even eliminate symptoms.
 Occupational/Physical therapy enables you to return to regular activities and live life to the fullest, WITHOUT PAIN.

-At Hands on Therapy Services, Hoang Tran’s and other therapists’ mission is to help you make the best decisions on what to do for your health and well-being.
-With their help, you will receive answers you need and professional help that will bring you back to full recovery.
+At Hands-on Therapy Services, Hoang Tran’s and other therapists’ mission is to help you make the best decisions on what to do for your health and well-being.
+With their help, you will receive the answers you need and professional help that will bring you back to full recovery.

-Our Miami clinic offers an open and friendlyenvironment where you will feel comfortable being treated by an occupational therapist or certified hand therapist (OT/CHT) in a one-on-one setting.
+Our Miami occupational therapy clinic offers an open and friendly environment where you will feel comfortable being treated by an occupational therapist or certified hand therapist (OT/CHT) in a one-on-one setting.